Health Services - Immunizations

 1. Measles, Mumps, Rubella (MMR) Vaccine

 - In May 2019, the Washington State Legislature passed a bill that removes the personal and philosophical option to exempt children from the MMR vaccine required for school entry.
-Click here for more information.
+Click here for the press release.

 2. Varicella Requirement